IN BLUE – THE GERSHWIN TALES

 Including the Rhapsody

-The request of pianist Maria Radutu to transcribe Gershwin’s Rhapsody in Blue for her on the piano and for Christoph Cech’s Jazz Orchestra Project (CC JOP) into the of modern jazz language was an opportunity for Christoph Cech, firebrand among Austria’s most experienced jazz-savvy composers, to put the entire programme under the title “In Blue – The Gershwin tales including the Rhapsody” and to work on further Gershwin gems from the Great American Songbook.
-Cech’s fresh interpretations and the collaboration with a selection of the country’s greatest jazz talents promise a first-class concert experience, timeless and yet easily approachable for any type of audience.
+Maria’s request for a transcription of Gershwin’s Rhapsody in Blue on the piano for Christoph Cech’s Jazz Orchestra Project was just the perfect opportunity for Christoph Cech himself, one Austria’s most experienced jazz composers, to create a whole concert program with the title “In Blue – The Gershwin tales including the Rhapsody”.
+It consists of further gems from Gershwin from the Great American Songbook.
+Cech’s fresh interpretations and the collaboration with a selection of the country’s greatest jazz talents promise a first-class concert experience, and yet, is still easily approachable for any type of audience.
 Following the premiere at MuTh in May 2022, IN BLUE has been programmed at Porgy & Bess and at the Festival Hochkultur.

 Piano Concerto for Maria – Christoph Cech